adaltas/node-csv-docs/src/md/parse/options/on_record.md

 # Option `on_record`

-The `on_record` option provide an option to alter and filter records.
-It expect a function which receives the record and a context as arguments and which returns the new altered record or nothing if the record is to be filtered.
+The `on_record` option provides an option to alter and filter records.
+It expects a function which receives the record and a context as arguments and which returns the new altered record or nothing if the record is to be filtered.

 * Type: `function`
 * Optional
 * Default: `undefined`
 * Since: 4.7.0

-This option work at the record level.
-It complement the `cast` option which is adapted to field level transformations.
-Also, the [stream-transform](/transform/) package provides more advanced control on the record and the stream of records such asynchronous execution and concurrently control.
+This option works at the record level.
+It complements the `cast` option which is adapted to field-level transformations.
+Also, the [stream-transform](/transform/) package provides more advanced control on the record and stream of records with asynchronous execution and concurrent control.

 ## Use cases

-Use this option to filter, enrich and apply any transformation on a record.
+Use this option to filter, enrich, and apply any transformations on a record.

 ## Usage

-The option take a function which accept two arguments: the input record and the context.
-The return value is the new record.
-The record is filtered if `null` or `undefined`.
+The option takes a function which accepts two arguments: the input record and the context.
+The return value is the new record or is filtered if `null` or `undefined` are returned.

 ## Altering records

-In the [alter example](https://github.com/adaltas/node-csv-parse/blob/master/samples/option.on_record.alter.js), for every record, the second field is striped out and the two other fields are re-ordered.
+In the [alter example](https://github.com/adaltas/node-csv-parse/blob/master/samples/option.on_record.alter.js), for every record, the second field is stripped out and the two other fields are re-ordered.

 ```
 parse(`